ibm-cloud-docs/databases-for-elasticsearch/howto-getting-connection-strings.md

 -d '{"username":"jane_smith", "password":"newsupersecurepassword"}'
 ```

-To retrieve user's connection strings, use the base URL with the `/users/{userid}/connections` endpoint.
+To retrieve a user's connection strings, use the base URL with the `/users/{userid}/connections` endpoint.
 You have to specify in the path which user and which type of endpoint (public or private) should be used in the returned connection strings.
 The user and endpoint type is not enforced.
 You can use any user on your deployment with either endpoint (if both exist on your deployment).
 ```
 curl -X GET -H "Authorization: Bearer $APIKEY" 'https://api.{region}.databases.cloud.ibm.com/v4/ibm/deployments/{id}/users/{userid}/connections/{endpoint_type}'
 ```